-Likewise look at Lau.Ra’s runaway tracks Wicked & Don’t Waste My Time (Needwant).
+Likewise look at the runaway success of the Lau.Ra tracks Wicked & Don’t Waste My Time (Needwant).
 Both of these have been dominating the electronica charts, are all over a load of Spotify playlists, and are finished at a meaty -4.8LUFS: almost 10LUFS louder than the official Spotify guidelines (this extreme level was at the artist’s request by the way, but I do agree it sounds dope in this instance).

 I’m not saying this super-pushed finish is the right approach all the time, but it does prove that the Spotify “Loudness Penalty” we touched upon earlier doesn’t penalise discoverablility, which is an important distinction to make.

 I’m usually against pushing a track to these extreme LUFS levels unless the artist requests it or it really suits the track.
 But it proves anything can be possible and still get a great result if done well.

 Dynamic, bouncy and open Vs. Tight, fat and solid.
 A good mastering engineer will advise, but at the end of the day the customer needs to be happy first, so we will always enable the artist’s vision, and at the end of the day, the customer is always right.

 To fully realise your vision across all platforms, you may need 2 versions of your master: one for download/CD & one for Streaming.